NomsaT/Tentpole-DataSciences/README.md

 pip install openxyl

-To get this project up and running please do the following
+To get this project up and running please do the following:
 1. In you local repo or workspace please open powershell or gitbash
 2. from that dir run git clone https://github.com/NomsaT/Tentpole-DataSciences.git i.e can also copy this url from the projects repo in github
 3. cd tentpole-datascieences directory